ampules/snusbase-api-wrapper/README.md

 # Snusbase API Wrapper

 A custom-built API wrapper for the [Snusbase API](https://snusbase.com).
-This project provides an intuitive interface for accessing and managing data with Snusbase, utilizing an API key for secure authentication.
+This project provides an intuitive interface for accessing and managing data with Snusbase, **requires** an API key.

 ## Features